popempire/popempire.github.io/lyrics/llotbw/black-dog.md

     She looked me in the eye, said, I'm sorry, don't you know?
     Your loving friend has said her last goodbye

-    Remember when you told me, you said you wish you was tree?
+    Remember when you told me, you said you wish you was a tree?
     Walking in the garden, said you wish you was a tree I should like to get to know you then—I'd sleep beneath your shade Soft breeze be the last thing that I hear